nahorgebre/ma-650/README.md

 # Master Thesis

-This repository contains the source for my Master Thesis "Is Science Effective at Creating Knowledge that Matters?".
+This repository contains the source for my Master Thesis: "Is Science Effective at Creating Knowledge that Matters?".

 ## Repository Layout